kh40sx/infoset/README.md

 And many others.

 ## Dependencies
-The only dependencies that must be manually installed for this project are pip,python3
+The only dependencies that must be manually installed for this project are `pip`, `python3`
 ### Ubuntu / Debian / Mint

 The commands are: